adambard/learnxinyminutes-docs/elm.html.markdown

 otherOrigin : Point3D
 otherOrigin = Point3D 0 0 0

--- But it's still the same type, you can equate them origin == otherOrigin -- True
+-- But it's still the same type, so you can equate them. origin == otherOrigin -- True

 -- By contrast, defining a union type creates a type that didn't exist before.